 Today we want to look at what bowel perforations are, how they happen, and what elements need to be present for a malpractice case.
-At the Weitz Firm, we are dedicated to helping victims of medical mistakes obtain the compensation they deserve.
+At The Weitz Firm, LLC, we are dedicated to helping victims of medical mistakes obtain the compensation they deserve.
 If you need a Philadelphia bowel perforation attorney, you can call us today.

 Your gastrointestinal tract is a continuous system in your body that allows food to flow from your mouth all the way into your bowel.
 When the bowel is perforated, it is a major medical emergency because the material inside the bowel is then allowed to enter into the abdominal cavity.
 This can cause an infection known as peritonitis.
 Left untreated, peritonitis can lead to sepsis and death.

 There are many causes of bowel perforations and most of them have nothing to do with surgical errors:

 And yes, surgical mistakes can also cause a perforated bowel.
 Any invasive procedure in or around a person’s bowel can potentially cause a perforation and this is a known risk that a surgeon will likely discuss with you.
 When complications are known risks in a surgery, it can be harder to prove malpractice took place.